 Motorola recently delivered the Android 8.0 Oreo update for select smartphones and now more devices are getting the new software as 2018 continues.
 Here we’ll go over everything Moto owners need to know.
-This is the latest info about updates to the Moto Z, Moto Z2 Force, Moto G4, X4, G5, and more.
-Including new beta tests and more.
+This is the latest info about updates to the Moto Z2 Force, Moto G4, X4, G5, and more.
+Including new beta tests and the upcoming Moto Z upgrade.

 Google’s Android 8.0 Oreo update arrived in August followed by another update to Android 8.1 in December.
 And while Motorola is quick to deliver updates for some devices, others are still awaiting its arrival.
 Most notably older devices or carrier models.